-You think about and calculate probability often during the course of daily living-what are the chances of being late to class if I stop for coffee on the way, of getting a parking ticket if I wait another half hour to fill the meter, of getting sick from eating my lunch without washing my hands first?
+You think about and calculate probability often during the course of daily living-what are the chances of being late to class if I stop at

+394 | Module 4 Chapter 4: Principles Underlying Inferential Statistical Analysis Starbucks on the way, of getting a parking ticket if I wait another half hour to fill the meter, of getting sick from eating my lunch without washing my hands first?
 While we generally guess at these kinds of probability in daily living, statistics offers tools for estimating probabilities of quantitative events.
 This is often taught in terms of the probability of a coin toss being heads or tails, or the probability of randomly selecting a green M&Ms® candy from a full bag.

-Let's see what happens when we consider the probability of drawing a blue card from a deck of 100 Uno® cards-Uno® game card decks have equal numbers of Blue, Yellow, Red, and Green cards: 25 each (ignoring the un-numbered action and wild cards).
+Let's see what happens when we consider the probability of drawing a blue card from a deck of 100 Uno® cards-Uno® game card decks have equal numbers of Blue, Yellow, Red, and Green cards, 25 each (ignoring the un-numbered action and wild cards).
 In drawing one card from the deck, we have 100 possible outcomes-our draw could be any of the 100 cards.
 You may intuitively see that we have a 1 in 4 probability of blue being drawn (25%).